Qatar Airways Buys A Stake In Cathay Pacific & Makes Things Uncomfortable For American Airlines

 American Airlines is a major player in the oneworld alliance but, despite this, it has had no issue with attacking Qatar Airways (a fellow oneworld partner) on a frequent basis.

-According to American Airlines (and Delta and United too) Qatar Airways, Etihad and Emirates all benefit from unfair government subsidies which are causing serious issues for the major US carriers and it would like to see the US government intervene (this is all despite AA posting record profits quarter after quarter).
+According to American Airlines (Delta and United too) Qatar Airways, Etihad and Emirates all benefit from unfair government subsidies which are causing serious issues for the major US carriers and it would like to see the US government intervene (this is all despite AA posting record profits quarter after quarter).

 Of course this all ignores the fact that the big 3 US legacy airlines are all where they are today thanks to government subsidies of one sort or another, the fact that they’re happy to profit share with other airlines who receive massive government subsidies and the fact that the Middle Eastern airlines compete with the US airlines on a very small number of routes….but then when did facts ever get in the way of a good bleeding heart story from the legacies here at home?